Fiber Convex Bodies: Puffed polytopes

 \subsection{Strict convexity of the puffed polytopes}

 Our aim is to study the strict convexity of the fiber body of a puffed polytope.
-In order to do so, we shall at first say something more about the boundary structure of a puffed itself.
+In order to do so, we shall at first say something more about the boundary structure of a puffed polytope itself.
+In particular, we will see that the appropriate quantity to consider is the \emph{multiciplicity} of the faces, that is, their multiciplicity as zeroes of the polynomial defining the algebraic boundary.
+Indeed, a face $F\subset P$ will be in the boundary of $\puff{i}{P}$ for all $i$ less or equal than the multiplicity of $F$.

 \begin{lemma} Let $P\subset \R^N$ be a full--dimensional polytope.
 Then all faces $F$ of $P$ of dimension $k<N-i$, are contained in the boundary of $\puff{i}{P}$. \end{lemma} \begin{proof} Let $F$ be a $k-$face of $P$; it is contained in the zero set of the polynomial \eqref{eq:polytope}.
 Moreover $F$ arises as the intersection of at least $N-k$ facets (i.e. faces of dimension $N-1$), thus its points are zeros of multiplicity at least $N-k$.
 Hence, if $N-k>i$ the face $F$ is still in the zero set of \eqref{eq:der_puff}, i.e. it belongs to the boundary of $\puff{i}{P}$. \end{proof}